Canadian Firearms Safety Course

 Non-Restricted – A Non-Restricted PAL is required for firearms commonly used for hunting or sporting, i.e. shotguns and rifles

 Restricted – A Restricted PAL is required for handguns and some rifles and shotguns.
-Completing the non-restricted PAL Course & exam is a prerequisite for the restricted licence, effective July 1 2016, the Restricted course is 4 hours when completed within 7 days of taking the Non Restricted Course.
+Completing the non-restricted PAL Course & exam is a prerequisite for the restricted license, effective July 1 2016, the Restricted course is 4 hours when completed within 7 days of taking the Non-Restricted Course.
 6 Hours when taken after that.

 You can take two courses in one weekend.
 There is no need to space courses out as long as you have taken the non-restricted course first.
 Each course we offer is completed in one day with testing immediately following the course.

 After the course, you submit the supplied paperwork to the CFC for processing which takes approximately 6-8 weeks Application fee to the CFC is 60 for non-restricted or 80.00 for both classifications.
 Once you receive your license it is like a drivers license and needs to be renewed every 5 years.
 PAL-holders will be expected to pay a $60 or $80 processing fee every 5 years to the Canadian Firearms Center.

 Students can save $60 in initial RCMP processing fees by taking the Non-Restricted course and Restricted course around the same time as each other.
 This also allows students to mail paperwork off in a single package after both levels are complete